The Rice Cooker Brands Japanese Homes Actually Use: An 8,000-Photo Data Study

 Zojirushi isn't just #1 — it's pulling away

 Zojirushi's lead is not a rounding error.
-It shows up in 1,810 photos, about 22% of the study, and its position is strengthening: among photos posted in the last three years, Zojirushi's share climbs to 36% — more than one in three.
+It appears in about 22% of all rice-cooker photos in the study — roughly one in five — and its position is strengthening: among photos posted in the last three years, its share climbs to 36%, more than one in three.
 No other established brand moved up like that.

 The catch: most of these you can't just plug in